CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/working-with-databases.rst

 Locating the HydroDesktop Databases
 -----------------------------------

-The *Data Repository* database is linked to the current project opened in HydroDesktop.
+The *Data Repository* and *Metadata Cache* databases are linked to the current project opened in HydroDesktop.
 To locate the Data Repository database:

 #.
 In the Ribbon, in the **Table** tab, in the **Database** panel, click **Change**.
 The location of the current database is shown in the dialog that opens.

-The *Metadata Cache* database is located in the application directory for HydroDesktop, e.g., C:\\Program Files\\CUAHSI HIS\\HydroDesktop\\databases\\MetadataCache.sqlite.
+The *Metadata Cache* database has the name ending with _cache.sqlite.
+To locate the Metadata cache database:

+#.
+In the Ribbon, in the **Table** tab, in the **Database** panel, click **Change**.
+The location of the current metadata cache database is shown in the dialog that opens.

 .. index::
    single: databases; viewing